Grasp New Coding for Skin Replacement Surgery

-From preparation to closure, learn what’s new for CPT® skin replacement codes in 2012.
+From preparation to closure, learn the latest for CPT® skin replacement codes.

-For 2012, the American Medical Association (AMA) has replaced CPT® codes to describe skin replacement surgery, revised section guidelines related to those codes, and added a code for bioprosthetic soft tissue reinforcement.
-To ensure accurate coding of these procedures, you’ll want to learn the details of these changes and how they will affect coding in the coming year.
+In 2012, the American Medical Association (AMA) replaced CPT® codes to describe skin replacement surgery, revised section guidelines related to those codes, and added a code for bioprosthetic soft tissue reinforcement.
+To ensure accurate coding of these procedures, you’ll want to learn the details of these changes and how they will affect coding.

 Topical Skin Replacement vs. Soft Tissue Reinforcement

-Per revised skin replacement surgery guidelines, CPT® now specifies codes in this section (15002-+15278) be reported for topical application of a skin graft.
+Per revised skin replacement surgery guidelines, CPT® now specifies use of 15002-+15278 for topical application of a skin graft.
 That is, 15002-+15278 do not include use of skin replacement materials as soft tissue reinforcement.

 |Table 1: Bioprosthetic Material Use by CPT® Code|

 |Procedure with which bioprosthetic material is placed||CPT® Code|

 |Topical application of skin substitute graft||15271-15278|

 |Fascial reinforcement during breast reconstruction||15777|